Keynote Speakers

 She advises companies and organisations on successful communication and supports them in its implementation.
 This includes press and public relations, project management, and speaker placement.
 Her clients include forestry IT companies, forestry administrations, associations, forestry trade fairs, and scientific institutions.

 She studied political science, economic policy, and business administration.
 She entered the forestry industry in 2009 at the Franconian Switzerland Forest Owners’ Association.
-Today, she specialises in digitalisation, private forests/FWZ, and women in forestry.
+Today, she specialises in digitalisation, private forests/Forestry associations, and women in forestry.
 In her LinkedIn interview series “In conversation with…”, she regularly talks to leaders from the forestry industry about current forestry topics.
 Nina Meyer also moderates forestry events and panel discussions.

 SPEAKER